scale-tone/az-func-as-a-graph/README.md

 Visualizes your Azure Functions project in form of a graph.
 Accepts links to git repos (GitHub, Azure DevOps) or local paths.

-UPD: is now also a part of [Durable Functions Monitor VsCode extension](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.durablefunctionsmonitor).
+UPD1: is now also a part of [Durable Functions Monitor VsCode extension](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.durablefunctionsmonitor).
 **Command Palette -> Visualize Functions as a Graph...**

+UPD2: is now also [available as a VsCode web extension](https://marketplace.visualstudio.com/items?itemName=DurableFunctionsMonitor.az-func-as-a-graph).
+Install it in your browser once - and it will then automatically visualize Functions in every GitHub repo you're observing with [VsCode for the Web](https://code.visualstudio.com/docs/editor/vscode-web) (by pressing `.` on a GitHub repo).

 ## How to run as a GitHub Codespace

-This is the quickest way to get this tool operational, but you'll need to have [GitHub Codespaces](https://github.com/features/codespaces) enabled for your org.
+For this to work you'll need to have [GitHub Codespaces](https://github.com/features/codespaces) enabled for your org.

 * Click on this button: